-MySimpleSite – Get the best from your Cheap Website Design
+MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

-We launched our cheap website design service – MySimpleSite – a couple of months ago.
+We launched our cheap WordPress and WooCommerce website design services – MySimpleSite and MySimpleStore – a couple of months ago.

-Done properly, a MySimpleSite might be cheap but it’s just as professional as a much more expensive website.
-I’m writing this post to help MySimpleSite customers to get the most out of their affordable website.
+Done properly, a cheap website can be just as professional as a much more expensive website.
+This post will help MySimpleSite and MySimpleStore clients to get the most out of their affordable WordPress or WooCommerce website.

 About our cheap website design

 When you think about it, most professional-looking websites follow a similar format.
-The design is clean and modern-looking, with large images, clear typography and full-width sections.
+They have a clean and modern design with large images, clear typography and full-width sections.
 The layout is visual and ideal for skim reading, which is how people read websites.
 There are usually 1-5 pages (e.g. Home, About, Services and Contact), plus maybe a blog.
 There are some standard elements such as social media icons and a contact form.

-Most professional websites have all these elements.
-However designing them individually takes time, which makes most web design anything but cheap.
+Most professional WordPress websites have all these elements.
+However, designing them individually takes time, which makes most web design anything but cheap.

-By combining these elements into MySimpleSite, we can provide cheap website design that is just as professional for an affordable price.
+By combining these elements into MySimpleSite and MySimpleStore, we can provide cheap website design that is just as professional for an affordable price.
+You can get a cheap website whether you want a brochure-style WordPress website or WooCommerce online store.

 The only real drawback is that you get less flexibility than a complete web design service.
-We genuinely can design a professional website for you for a cheap price – but you need to accept the decisions we have made regarding the design, layout and features.
-If you’d like your website to look like one of the MySimpleSite demos then you’re an ideal candidate for our cheap website design service.
+We genuinely can design a professional website for a cheap price.
+However, you need to accept our decisions regarding the design, layout and features.
+If you’d like your website to look like one of the MySimpleSite or MySimpleStore demos then you’re an ideal candidate for our cheap website design service.

-Will my website look as good as the demo?
+Will my cheap WordPress website look as good as the demo?

 There’s a right way and a wrong way to design a website.
 This applies to cheap web design just as much as anything else.